Bhaskar5153/fantasy-cricket/README.md

 # fantasy-cricket

 Hello, This is my first GitHub experience.
-I would like to share a little technique and idea behind creating a predition model for fantacy cricket. the data is being taken from https://www.espncricinfo.com/ i still need to prepare the data for all IPL teams. so far, i believe CSK team has been uploaded with performance record.
+I would like to share a little technique and idea behind creating a predition model for fantasy cricket. the data is being taken from https://www.espncricinfo.com/ i still need to prepare the data for all IPL teams. so far, i believe CSK team has been uploaded with performance record.